mramshaw/Google-Assistant/README.md

 Inidividual [intents](#intents) must be established - after which optional [entities](#entities) may be established and [fulfillment](#fulfillment) or [integrations](#integrations) may take place.

+#### Caveat

+If work is to be carried out in a team setting, be aware that DialogFlow (and Google Actions) offer limited protection against concurrent access.
+Random undocumented errors may occur if more than one person is trying to modify a given resource at any one time.

+DialogFlow has good Import/Export functionality and it is probably a ___best practice___ to use this to take frequent backups - as corruption may easily occur if there is multi-user access.

+[This is not often a problem, but may well be serious if it happens. ___Forewarned is forearmed___.]

 #### Glossary